thekangdev/kang-page/README.md

 [Start your cycle of writing and destroying](https://thekang.co)

+What is The Kang Company?
-Kang is a hop of faith.
+It is a hop of faith into a void filled with our mind's nonsense.
 It is an uncompromising way of doing things that needs to be done.
 We are a bunch constantly creating (&destroying) things we make, taking decisions that would churn the stomach of business gurus
 Why?
 Because we can.